On August 26th 2021, embark on an unforgettable trekking challenge in Pakistan and help Imran Khan Cancer Appeal save lives.

 Fundraising Target Option 2: involves raising £1500, but then covering the full cost of trek expenses, as detailed above, at a sum of £1200 to be paid to our tour operator in Pakistan.
 This option is ideal for those who prefer to pay their own way throughout the trip, and donate the full sum of the minimum fundraising target to charity.

-Please do insure you inform us of your preferred option when registering.
+Please do ensure you inform us of your preferred option when registering.
 The full sum of your minimum fundraising target must be raised 2 months before the challenge commences.

 About the Pakistan Trekking Challenge